relentiousdragon/Mac-Clipper/README.md

 `System Settings > Privacy & Security > Accessibility`.

 ## License
 This project is licensed under the GNU General Public License v3.0 License.
-See the `LICENSE` tab for details.
+See the `LICENSE` file for details.

 <a href="https://www.flaticon.com/free-icons/paste" title="paste icons">Paste icons created by Pixel perfect - Flaticon</a>